East Malling to Maidstone Walk

 2. Short cut (1 km)

-1. Turn sharp left off Love Lane onto the byway, a path which curves round to the right above a picturesque valley containing an old orchard.
+1. Opposite Mill Oast House turn sharp left off Love Lane onto a signposted byway, a path which curves round to the right above a picturesque valley containing an old orchard.
 At the end follow the path down to the left and climb up a lane on the other side of the valley to the B2015 (Bow Road).
+Turn right onto the road and follow it downhill.

-5. Medway Wharf Marina to West Farleigh (2½ km)
+6. Medway Wharf Marina to West Farleigh (2½ km)

-2. In the trees go through a partly-concealed metal kissing gate and continue across another meadow, slightly to the left and gradually approaching a boundary fence on the left.
-A plank footbridge gets you across a boggy area and the path continues alongside the fence.
-A section of boardwalk and another footbridge takes you into Waregrave's Wood, close to the river on your left.
+2. On the far side go through a metal kissing gate in the tree boundary and continue across another meadow.
+In 200m a plank footbridge gets you across a boggy area.
+At the end of the meadow a boardwalk and another footbridge takes you into Waregrave's Wood, close to the river on your left.
+Follow the woodland path along its bottom edge, usually with one or two streams to negotiate along the way.

-3. Follow the woodland path along its bottom edge, negotiating one or two streams along the way.
-At the end leave the wood through a metal side gate and go up a small slope into a large field.
+3. Leave the wood through a metal side gate and go up a small slope into a large field.
 Follow a faint grassy path curving gently up to the right, passing a footpath marker post by an isolated tree and with increasingly fine views of the river valley as you climb.
+On the far side go through a metal side gate and straight across a parking area in front of a barn conversion.

-4. On the far side of the field go through a metal side gate and straight across a parking area in front of a barn conversion.
-Continue on a tarmac driveway going over a small rise and then past some farm buildings and cottages.
-Opposite the ivied Tutsham Hall? the MVW veers off to the left, through a wooden gate next to the cattle grid on the manor house's approach road.
+4. Follow a tarmac driveway over a small rise and then past some farm buildings and cottages.
+Opposite the ivied Tutsham Hall? there is a footpath junction where the MVW veers off to the left, through a wooden gate next to the cattle grid on the manor house's long driveway.

-5. For the full walk follow the drive round to the right in front of a large barn, leaving the MVW.
-At the end of the buildings turn left onto a long straight grassy path between fences, signposted as a footpath.
-Continue through a gate and in much the same direction across two fields.
-As the ground ahead drops away you will be able to see the exit from the second field, a metal gate in the tree boundary.
+5. For the full walk follow the drive up and round to the right in front of a large barn, leaving the MVW.
+At the end of a small parking area turn left onto a long straight grassy path between fences, signposted as a footpath.
+At the end go through a gate and carry on across a field (with no clear path), heading towards a footpath signpost on the far side.

-6. West Farleigh to Teston Bridge (1½ • 1 km)
+7. West Farleigh to Teston Bridge (1½ • 1 km)

 The original route for this section was the direct route in [?], but in return for a short extra climb there are some fine views of the Medway Valley on the main route as it descends towards the river.